Cindyzhang977/cs61b-teaching/asymptotics.md

 _Big-Theta_ (**&Theta;**) - tight bound (a &Theta;-bound exists when the tightest upper bound equals tightest lower bound)

 **Note:** Big-O is not synonymous with "worst case" and Big-Omega is not synonymous with "best case".
-As an example, the worst cast runtime of a function could be &Theta;(N<sup>2</sup>), and it's perfectly acceptable to say that &Theta;(N!) is an upper bound for the function.
+As an example, the worst case runtime of a function could be &Theta;(N<sup>2</sup>), and it's perfectly acceptable to say that &Theta;(N!) is an upper bound for the function.
 Instead, we can say that the worst case is the _tightest_ Big-O bound, and the best case is the _tightest_ Big-Omega bound.

 ## Quality vs. Quantity of Input
 During runtime analysis, we only consider when the input is infinitely large.
 In other words, we always assume that the _quantity_ of the input is an infinitly large `N`.
 Therefore, we ignore the if-statement in `function1` since 1000 is a constant, and the runtime of `function1` is &Theta;(N).